Wotton House: History

 Since the twelfth century there had been a manor house at Wotton Underwood owned by the Grenville family.
-In 1704 Richard Grenville (1646-1719) built Wotton House on a new site on a mound looking down to a natural lake.
+In 1704 Richard Grenville (1646–1719) built Wotton House on a new site on a mound looking down to a natural lake.
 The design was very similar to that of Buckingham House which was built at the same time and later became Buckingham Palace.
 The architect is unknown, but Sir Howard Colvin suggested John Fitch; John Millar believes it could be by Elizabeth Wilbraham; while Historic England suggests William Winde, whom Pevsner also references.

 In 1749 Richard Grenville, the elder brother of George Grenville (Prime Minister between 1763 and 1765), inherited Stowe House through his wife Hester, sister of Viscount Cobham.
 Wotton was then run in tandem with Stowe by the Viscount Cobham as owner.
 A fire destroyed the interior of the house in 1820 but the coach house and kitchen pavilion (the "Clock Pavilion") survived intact.
 Richard Grenville, Earl Temple (later Duke of Buckingham and Chandos), immediately engaged John Soane to restore the main house.
 Soane lowered the house, removing the top floor and reducing the height of the first floor windows, giving it a Georgian proportion.
 He made inventive use of the existing floor plans and created a three-storey, top-lit "Tribune", alongside a new stone staircase, in place of the old entrance hall.
 With its Soane interiors Wotton had a succession of Grenville occupiers until 1889, when the 3rd Duke of Buckingham, the last direct male heir, died, the house was let to a succession of tenants.
 It was rented and then bought by Michael Beaumont (MP for Aylesbury) in 1929 and had it renovated by the architect Arthur Stanley George Butler, concealing all of Soane's detailing including the central three-storey tribune.

-When Beaumont moved to Kildare in Ireland, the house was sold to a charity, the Merchant Venturers of Bristol.
+When Beaumont moved to County Kildare in Ireland, the house was sold to a charity, the Merchant Venturers of Bristol.
 It was neglected down through the Second World War (when it was not requisitioned), but it was put up for sale shortly thereafter.
 After the war much of the grounds were sold in small parcels and in the early 1950s the building was used by two boys' boarding schools, Wotton House Boys' School followed by Cokethorpe School (since relocated to near Witney).